‘We understood no help was coming’: A Odisha medical student’s hellish escape from Ukraine

 For six days after Russia’s invasion, Nayak stayed in Studenska metro station with four of his friends – Debashish Rout, Shanti Kumar Nayak, Priyabrata Sahoo and Rishit Bharadwaj.
 Like him, they were all second-year students at the Kharkiv National Medical University.
 All of them were from Odisha.

-Since language was a barrier, they would follow the actions of the Ukrainians in the metro station, stepping out to buy food and water when they did as per curfew timings.
+Since language was a barrier, they would follow the actions of the Ukrainians in the metro station, stepping out to buy food and water as per curfew timings.
 Within the first three or four days, department stores ran out of packaged drinking water.
-The students switched to drinking from the tap.
+The students switched to boiling and drinking tap water.

 When they went out to buy groceries, they saw a city transformed.
-Trees had been uprooted by bombing, government buildings destroyed by airstrikes.
+Trees had been uprooted by the bombings, government buildings destroyed by airstrikes.
 On their phones, they saw ghastly videos of neighbourhoods destroyed by Russian bombs.

 All around, civilian deaths were mounting.